 Although the problem of counterfeiting persists across all major industries, including electronics, tobacco and cosmetics, it is all the more serious when it comes to pharmaceuticals.
 Fraud in healthcare does not only raise concerns related to monetary loss, but also because jeopardizes the peoples’ health.
 The pharmaceutical industry is an ideal target for counterfeiters primarily because of the high price of certain drugs and the involvement of complex supply chains.
-These make it easier for counterfeiters to introduce counterfeit products into the market.
-The level of severity of the problem can be understood from the fact that over 10% (on an average) of the medicines are counterfeits; this represents estimated sales worth USD 75 billion and the profits generated through the sale of such drugs can be as high as 25 times the cost incurred.
+These make it easier for counterfeiters to introduce fake medicine into the market.
+The level of severity of the problem can be understood from the fact that over 10% (on an average) of the medicine are fake; this represents estimated sales worth USD 75 billion and the profits generated through the sale of such drugs can be as high as 25 times the cost incurred.
 This 10% figure is known to be higher in the case of developing countries, such as India, China and countries in the African continent, often going up to as high as 30% in certain regions.
 On the contrary, the percentage of counterfeit drugs is as low as 1% in developed countries.
-This can be attributed to the active efforts and vigilance of regulatory bodies and the implementation of stringent anti-counterfeiting laws and policies in developed markets.
+This can be attributed to the active efforts and vigilance of regulatory bodies and the implementation of stringent anti-counterfeiting technologies, laws and policies in developed markets.

 Counterfeiters have also taken advantage of our dependence on e-commerce market.
-According to data by European Alliance of Access to Safe Medicines (EAASM), 62% of the medicines that are purchased online are fake or substandard, and over 8 in 10 online pharmacies do not actually exist.
+According to data by European Alliance of Access to Safe Medicines (EAASM), 62% of the medicines that are purchased online are fake medicine or substandard, and over 8 in 10 online pharmacies do not actually exist.
 According to a screening done by the National Association of Boards of Pharmacy (NABP), 96% of the pharmacies running online were found to be out of compliance with state and federal laws and / or NABP patient safety standards.
 Apart from this, the following figures indicate the extent of medical counterfeiting across the globe and its impact on global health and the pharmaceutical industry:

 As per WHO estimates, at the global level, around 16% drugs contain improper ingredients, 17% contain incorrect amounts of the active ingredients and 60% contain no drug at all.